We hear you …

-The introduction of the “Team Member” license means that for a nominal cost you can afford to give everyone on the team full access to Dynamics 365.
-A user with a Team Member license can see everything in the Dynamics 365 database and can log phone calls and enquiries against your customers and prospects.
+The introduction of the “Team Member” and Power Apps licensing means that for a nominal cost you can afford to give everyone on the team access to Dynamics 365.

 If you need to restrict certain data to these individuals you can also do that through security roles.
 This low cost flexible licensing means that licensing cost no longer needs to be a hurdle to providing a first-class customer experience to your clients.

 The new user interface, known as the Unified User Interface (UUI), that has been introduced for version 9 of Dynamics 365 is a joy to work with.
 Gone are the extraneous white spaces and it’s easy to see that a lot of work has gone into the design and layout of the form.
 The clean intuitive layout means that information can be found and updated quickly when on the phone to a customer.
 Our Rocket CRM customers are loving the new interface as it’s so easy to find your way around.

 In addition to the new user interface Dynamics also offers Customer portals that provide a simple and intuitive interface for your customers too.
 So that your clients can manage their own preferences and log and update cases if they want to.

 3. Easily Track Customer Service Cases and Sales Opportunities

 Dynamics 365 has always had the ability to track and show multiple elements of a customer record on one form but that feature has now got even better.
 The simple design means that users can add, edit and view contacts, customer service cases and sales opportunities without having to scroll the screen.
 There is even the ability to pin favourites in order to keep a closer eye on them.